jhumelsine/jhumelsine.github.io/_posts/2024-03-07-specification-design-pattern-use-case.md

 * __All__, __Any__, and __Not__ groupings
 * A named playlist

 Unlike manual playlists, which are static, smart playlists are dynamic.
-Anytime a new track is added to iTunes it will automatically be part of a smart playlist for which its attributes matches the smart playlist criteria.
+Anytime a new track is added to iTunes it will automatically be part of a smart playlist for which its attributes match the smart playlist criteria.
 Likewise, if the user modifies the smart playlist definition, then all tracks in iTunes will automatically adjust to be added, removed, or remain based upon the updated smart playlist criteria.

-A Beats Per Minute workout smart playlists could be a common smart playlist.
+A Beats Per Minute workout smart playlist could be a common smart playlist.
 If the user uploads a new pop song with a fast beat, then it will automatically be added to the workout playlist.

 I created several smart playlists for my own use in these three basic categories:
 * Organizing my music such that my higher rated tracks would play more frequently via shuffle than my lower rated tracks.